mobicom24/RF-Diffusion/README.md

 ### 2.1 Augmented Wireless Sensing

 A pre-trained RF-Diffusion can be leveraged as a data augmenter, which generates synthetic RF signals of the designated type.
 The synthetic samples are then mixed with the original dataset, collectively employed to train the wireless sensing model.
-You can try performing the data generation task on your own dataset based on the instructions in [Data Generation](#1-data-generation), and train your own model with both real-world and synthetic data.
+You can try performing the data generation task on your own dataset based on the instructions in [RF Data Generation](#1-rf-data-generation), and train your own model with both real-world and synthetic data.

 To retrain a new model, you only need to place your own data files within the `./dataset/wifi/raw` or `./dataset/fmcw/raw` directory, and then execute the `train.py` script to retrain.
 You may need to properly set the `./tiff/params.py` file to correspond to your input data format.